kapouer/upcache/README.md

 Mind that `srcache` module honours cache control headers - if the application sends responses with `Cache-Control: max-age=0`, the resource is not cached, and `tag().for()` is a facility for doing cache control.

+To cache something, resources must be tagged, so lock/map won't work without tag.

 Detection by upstream